I know the wedding day timeline can be somewhat intimidating! So much to think about:

 10:30 The Exit

 In the timeline above, an eight (8) hour collection, which most photographers offer as an option (including me), is enough time to be present for the main events of the reception and about an hour of dancing!
-If you’re interested in having your exit photographed, talk to your photographer about the best way to capture this special moment.
+If you’re interested in having your exit photographed, lets talk about the best way to capture this special moment.

 I hope you find this blog post useful!
-I encourage you to partner with your wedding photographer to help design and create a wedding timeline and experience that is organized, smooth, and streamlined than ever before!
+I wrote this post to help design and create a wedding timeline and experience that is organized, smooth, and streamlined than ever before!